Fiction. Based on a True Western Wall Touch.

 By the time you two finish talking and eating, it is already 10:00pm.
 Shabat started an hour ago and the last bus from Jerusalem to Bethlehem checkpoint left.

-You tell him you’d take a taxi but he told you it would be about $100, and that’s about how much you have left in your bank account, if that.
+You tell him you’d take a taxi but he tells you it would be about $100, and that’s about how much you have left in your bank account, if that.
 You look distraught.

 “I can call my cousin to drop you off,” he tells you.